 “I’m sorry.”
 If you’re a woman, there’s a good chance you use this phrase a lot—in fact, you probably use it way too much.
 That’s not your fault.
 Women are taught and socialized to say sorry—to feel sorry—whether they're in the wrong or not.
 It’s a form of deference, it’s a way of making ourselves smaller, or just appeasing.
-And even though it becomes such an ingrained part of our vocabularies that we often rattle off apologies without even thinking, it’s not good for us—and it’s not good for our relationships, romantic and otherwise.
+And even though it becomes such an ingrained part of our vocabularies that we often apologize when we are not wrong.
+It’s not good for us—and it’s not good for our relationships, romantic and otherwise.

 Because all too frequently, those apologies aren’t real apologies at all.
-They’re said out of a sense of duty or awkwardness, to stop someone getting angry or to hide the fact that we’re angry ourselves.
+They’re said out of a sense of duty or awkwardness, to stop someone from getting angry or to hide the fact that we’re angry ourselves.
 So it’s time to take a little inventory of our “I’m sorry” habit—and look at when an apology isn’t an apology at all.
 Here’s what you need to keep in mind.

 It might sound very basic, but if you find yourself constantly deferring and apologizing, it’s time to touch base and remember when an apology is actually necessary.
 You need to apologize when you’ve done something wrong.
 That’s it.
 Not when someone’s mad at you for no reason, not when you want to take the blame just to diffuse a confrontation.
 When you’ve messed up and if you've hurt someone, that's when you should apologize.
 It’s a form of accountability, a way of saying that you’re taking responsibility, acknowledging their pain, and promising that you will do better in the future.